kindlychung/visualize_gradients/readme.md

 python main.py && python visualize.py && ./merge_images.sh && xdg-open all.png
 ```

+## How interpret the plot

+Three sections are annotationed by activation method.
+Each section has 7 lanes, standing for the gradients from the 7 neural net layers.
+In each lane, each row is the gradient value in one backprop step, from top to bottom, in order of time (top is earliest, bottom is latest).

 ## Lessons learned in this specific case

 * Both `tanh` and `relu` converges better than `sigmoid`